Abraham Hülphers the Elder: Biography

 Abraham Danielsson Hülphers was born in 1704 in Hedemora, Dalarna, as a son of the milliner Daniel Johansson Hülphers, and Catharina (née Torpensis).

 On his paternal side, his great-grandfather was the ironmaster Hans Hilper, who immigrated to Nyköping circa 1625 from Schmalkalden, Holy Roman Empire.
 On his maternal side, his great-grandfathers included Petrus Petri Torpensis, and Anders Angerstein.
 In addition, he was descendant five times removed of Olaus Canuti Helsingius, and Stephanus Olai Bellinus.
 He was also a cousin of Nils Hülphers.

 Portrait (c.a 1750) of Abrahams Hülpher's wife, Christina Hülphers (née Westdahl) (1711–1767).

 He married Christina (née Westdahl), daughter of the businessman and politician Lars Olofsson Westdahl in Västerås.
 Together they had 13 children, among them the musicologist Abraham Hülphers the Younger.

 After an initial sejour in Stockholm, he settled permanently in Västerås where he was granted commercial privileges, followed by incremental investments alongside political duties.

 Besides his commercial interests, he also undertook municipal duties as judge at the city court of Västerås, and attended the Riksdag of Sweden five times during 1740–1765, representing the bourgeoisie estate for the Caps party during the Age of Liberty, which expanded Sweden's economic freedom as well as introduced the world's oldest constitutional implementation of freedom of the press.

 With reputed interest in and patronage for the arts and humanities, extending beyond that of his family circles, he issued some 25 000 copper Swedish riksdaler with annual rent designated for widows of Västerås.

 Coat of arms of the Hülphers family with cornucopia supporters atop neoclassical epitaph of Abraham Hülphers the Elder and spouse inside Västerås Cathedral, erected (1772) by Johan Ljung (1717–1787), royal sculptor at Stockholm Palace.

 Abraham Danielsson Hülphers died in 1770.
-He was buried in Västerås Cathedral in the tomb of bishop Olaus Stephani Bellinus, situated between the royal benches, which he as descendant was granted access to upon request in 1751.
+He was buried in Västerås Cathedral in the tomb of bishop Olaus Stephani Bellinus, situated between the royal benches, which he as a descendant was granted access to upon request in 1751.
 An epitaph by the royal sculptor at Stockholm Palace Johan Ljung (1717–1787) was erected in tribute by his issue in 1772, "crowned with the arms of Hülphers surrounded by a caduceus and fasces, symbols for commercial and political duties, as well as two cornucopias, mellifluous with coins and wine grapes."